iPlumb3r/pEAr4pEEr/0_Overview/ReadMe.md

 Method/Approach (How ?)
 -
-This EA framework is issued from a Benchmark followed by “Best-Of-Breed” approach
+This EA framework is issued from a Benchmark followed by a “Best-Of-Breed” approach
 ![alt text](https://github.com/iPlumb3r/pEAr4pEEr/blob/master/images/Overview_How_1_2020-03-24.png)

 Concerns mapping between this EA Framework & some others ones